dusty-nv/jetson-reinforcement/README.md

 <img src="https://github.com/dusty-nv/jetson-reinforcement/raw/master/docs/images/fruit.gif" width="175">

 Note this native C++ example is running mostly on the GPU, with the rudimentary 2D rasterization of the environment in CUDA along with the DQN, and the display visualization in OpenGL.
+Like before, it is learning "from vision" using to translate the raw pixel array into actions.

 To start [`fruit`](samples/fruit/fruit.cpp), launch the following executable from the terminal:

 ``` bash
 $ ./fruit